Addressing Classism in the Environmental Movement (English, French and Spanish)

 as a PDF>>>

-Oppression and exploitation have become embedded and institutionalized in our societies.
-Classism plays a pivotal role in all oppressions.
-We define classism as the systematic mistreatment of the vast majority of the world’s people (poor and working class) by a small minority of the world’s people (the owning class).
-This system allows the owning class to amass great wealth from the labor of the working class and from resources extracted from the land.
-Some studies estimate that the richest 1% of adults own 40% of global assets, and that the richest 10% of adults own 85%.
-The bottom half of the world’s adult population owns 1% of global wealth.
+Some studies estimate that the richest 1% of adults own 48% of personal wealth, and that the richest 10% of adults own 85%.
+The bottom half of the world’s adult population owns 2% of global wealth.
 The owning class controls the resources and makes decisions that favor them financially and that perpetuate capitalism.

 The above is also true of nations.
 A few countries dominate the poorer countries and amass wealth at the expense of the majority of the world’s people—classism on the international level.